drinkataco/location-events-api/README.md

 This project includes a kubernetes deployment in the `k8s/` directory.

+The manifests require [cert-manager](https://cert-manager.io) and [traefik](https://traefik.io/) to be installed (with [helm](https://helm.sh/docs/intro/install/) if you'd like), and secrets for docker-registry authentication and application environment variables.

+### Local Deployment

-A helper script is supplied, `./k8s/deploy.sh [-e local|dev|prod, -f .env]`.
-This allows resources to be deployed smoothly by;
+A helper script is supplied, `./k8s/deploy.sh [-f .env -r username:password]` for deploying the cluster locally by;

 - Installing resource dependencies via [helm](https://helm.sh/docs/intro/install/) (traefik and cert-manager)
-- Ensures secrets are defined (for container registry authentication and .env definitions).
-The .env secret resource can be created/updated by passing through `-f .env`.
+- Ensuring secrets are defined (for container registry authentication and .env definitions).
+  - The .env secret can be created/updated by passing through `-f .env`.
-- Initialises a kustomization file with the correct environment patches (using the `-e` parameter with an argument of `local`, `dev`, or `prod`)
+  - The docker registry secret can be created/updated by passing through `-r username:password`
 - Applies the kubernetes resources to your cluster

+Note: If deploying this cluster locally, and are using the redis and mongo development containers provided in the [docker compose](./docker-compose.yml) file - swap out the hostnames from `localhost` to `host.docker.internal` in your .env file!

 ### Secrets